There are a variety of reasons why a dog may not engage in play with its human owners on an innate level.

 While some dogs love to play fetch, and for dogs like retrievers the game comes very naturally, other dogs may find the idea of fetch foreign.
 Some dogs don’t have much interest in toys or aren’t naturally inclined to bring toys back after being thrown.
 Similarly, some rescue dogs may not have had experience playing with toys as puppies and just don’t know what to do with a toy.
 Fetch is a game that most people want to play with their dog and it can be frustrating if you throw a toy and your dog just sits watching you or goes and gets the toy but doesn’t bring it back.
 Although fetch doesn’t come naturally to every dog, it is a skill that can be taught!

 Read our Thorough Guide on How To Teach Your Dog to Play Fetch Here

-It's time to start interacting with your dog once he's acquainted with the toys.
+It's time to start interacting with your dog once they become acquainted with the toys.
 Again, take it slowly at first.
 Sit near to your dog and roll a ball or shake a tug toy in its direction.
 Give it a treat and praise it if it shows interest.
 It may take some time, but the more you play with your dog, the faster it will understand what is expected of it.
-Your dog will be playing like if it's done it all its life before you realize it.
+Your dog will be playing like it's done it all its life before you realize it.

 Teaching a dog to play can sometimes include more than merely introducing it to the concept.
 Games like fetch, for example, involve multiple parts.
 It may be simple to train your dog to run and pick up a ball you throw, but it will need to understand "come" and "drop it" if the game is not to devolve into a chase.
 If your dog is having problems playing, make sure it is familiar with the game's basic commands.